modeset/-deprecated-utensils/app/assets/components/button_modifiers/readme.md

 ## Style Settings
-To override the default settings, set the variable and it's value within your `config.sass` file or before `button-helper.sass` is loaded.
+To override the default settings, set the variable and it's value within your `config.sass` file or before `button-modifiers.sass` is loaded.

 Attribute                | Default              | Description
 ------------------------ | -------------------- | -------------------------------------------